 What you really have is a hypothesis.
 Before you make decisions or take action, you need to verify how accurately the map reflects the actual journey.
 There are various ways to validate the map.
 You can engage in customer advisory boards or focus groups and have them go through the same exercise.
 Or you can circle back to the persona existing research participants and invite them in the next phase of the study.
 You can also quickly test them on social media.

 Four More Things Before You Press Go

 You created and validated your map.
 What’s left to do?
 These four things.

-Determine what content (a revision in the help or qualification scripts), touch points (call center, internal technical support, inside sales), and channel (phone, online chat, etc.) additions or changes are needed.
+- Determine what content (a revision in the help or qualification scripts), touch points (call center, internal technical support, inside sales), and channel (phone, online chat, etc.) additions or changes are needed.
 Identify the location on the map for each of these.

-Develop your action plan for bringing the map to life.
+- Develop your action plan for bringing the map to life.
 Remember to monitor results.

 Melding your inside-out and the outside-in together enables you to create a map that reflects your customer journey.
-Looking to tackle customer journey mapping, here’s how you can start with the Inside-Out.